What Is Seen and What Is Not

-Osman Yousefzada has been commissioned by The British Council, in partnership with the V&A and the Pakistan High Commission, as the lead interdisciplinary artist and designer for the 75 year programming for Pakistani independence.
-The commission will include a series of contemporary art and design interventions and interactive events.
+Osman Yousefzada has been commissioned by The British Council, in partnership with the Victoria and Albert Museum and the Pakistan High Commission, as the lead interdisciplinary artist and designer for the 75-year programming for Pakistani independence.

 For more information please visit: